bxlab/cmdb-quantbio/assignments/lab/3D_genome/assignment/index.md

 #### Creating differential interaction plots

 You will now use the data you analyzed as well as that provided at 6400bp resolution to recreate figure 4a from the paper (minus the scale bars).
 You will have two versions, one with your subsetted data and another with the full data provided.
 To do this, you will need to take the sparse format that is provided and convert it into a complete matrix for plotting.
 You have been provided with a starting script for loading the data you will need for this.
-Your goal is to produce a horizontal 3-panel plot with a heatmap for ddCTCF, dCTCF, and dCTCF - ddCTCF, covering the region chr15:11170245-12070245 (note that this is different from the paper because they used mm9 and you are using mm10).
+Your goal is to produce a horizontal 3-panel plot with a heatmap for ddCTCF, dCTCF, and dCTCF - ddCTCF (in this order), covering the region chr15:11170245-12070245 (note that this is different from the paper because they used mm9 and you are using mm10).
+The heatmaps should come from the `iced` folder and you can use either 6400bp bin file from the `raw` folder in `hic_results/matrix/XXXX`.

 To create the plot, you will need to do the following: